Abel-Solutions/Abel.CodeGeneration/readme.md

 	.Execute();
 ~~~

+OutputKind is optional, without it the Assembly will be a DLL.

+The Execute method is an extension method which invokes the entry method (usually `static void Main`).

 ## Mock classes

-The Mocker class works similar to Moq and demonstrates both code generation and using the compiled code at run-time.
+The Mocker class works similarly to Moq and demonstrates both code generation and compiling code at run-time.

 This example shows it in action, together with FluentAssertions:

 ~~~
 var mock = new Mocker<ISomething>();